 There are too many cases of qualified individuals attempting to file for themselves and getting caught in snares that are easily-avoidable.
 From arguing your case and handling your submissions to dealing with any unexpected issues that may come up during the process, an immigration attorney can be an invaluable asset to your case.

-To get in touch with one of the O-IA attorneys here at SGM Law Group, you can fill out this contact form and schedule a consultation either by phone or in person in our office.
+To get in touch with one of the O-IA attorneys at VisaNation Law Group, you can fill out this contact form and schedule a consultation either by phone or in person in our office.
 Take the uncertainty out of immigration law and put your case in the right hands today.

 Our client seemed to have it all.
 He was the CEO of a very successful company and was well known throughout the industry as a corporate mogul.
 From his PhD to his numerous international awards, the client was well suited for the O-IA.
 He had even written chapters in well-known books as well as articles in professional publications.